1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-What is the ICD-10 code for fecal abnormalities?
+What is the ICD-10-CM code of fecal abnormalities?

-The ICD-10 code most commonly used for unspecified fecal abnormalities is K92.8.
-This code helps healthcare providers track and bill for conditions involving abnormal stool appearance or behavior when no more specific diagnosis applies.
+The most prevalent ICD-10 code that was applied to unspecified fecal abnormalities is K92.8.
+The code aids healthcare providers to gain a follow up and charge conditions that are associated with abnormal stool appearance or behavior where all other specific diagnosis failed.

 What causes high fat in stool?